mb69-code/Projet_Data_Finance/README.md

 - Max drawdown

 **2) Fundamental Ratios**

+We incorporate fundamental data to ensure selected stocks possess strong valuation and solvency metrics.
 These cluster stocks based on their company valuation and financial health.

 - Valuation: P/E Ratio
 - Profitability: ROE (Return on Equity)
 - Leverage: Debt-to-Equity ratio
 - Size: Market Capitalization

 **3) Statistical Moments**

+Beyond standard volatility, we analyze the shape of the return distribution to detect "black swan" potential.

 - Skewness: Measure of asymmetry in returns distribution.
 - Kurtosis: Measure of "tail risk" (extreme events).